Council tax bands

 For those in Scotland, proposals to change a council tax band are dealt with by your local assessor.

-Similarly to England, you can only formally challenge a band if you've lived in your property for six months or less, though there are scenarios where you can challenge even if you've lived there for longer – see details of these on the Scottish Assessors' Association website.
+Similar to in England, technically you can only formally challenge a band if you've lived in your property for six months or less, though there are scenarios where you can challenge even if you've lived there for longer – see details of these on the Scottish Assessors' Association website.

 If the assessor determines that you can't challenge (for whatever reason), it'll need to give you notice of this.
 You can appeal this decision, but it must be done within four weeks of that notice being served.
 Where the assessor stands by its original decision, your appeal will then be sent for hearing at the Valuation Appeal Committee.